duncanmeech/dom/README.md

 ### 2. DOM Literals

 One or more DOM elements can be constructed from a template using either traditional JavaScript strings or better yet template literal strings from ES6.
-Internally the DList library uses `insertAdjacentHTML` to create the elements.
+Internally the DOMArray library uses `insertAdjacentHTML` to create the elements.
 Only the top level elements in the template will be part of the list.
 Using template literal strings has the added benefit that the templates can be easily parametrized.